James Black1

 M, #117405, b.
 1693, d.
 26 December 1761

-James King, 4th Baron Kingston was born in 1693 at France.2 He was the son of John King, 3rd Baron Kingston and Margaret O'Cahan.2 He married, firstly, Elizabeth Meade, daughter of Sir John Meade, 1st Bt. and Hon.
-Elizabeth Butler.2 He married, secondly, Isabella Ogle in July 1751 at Pangbourne, Berkshire, England.3 He died on 26 December 1761 at Martyr Worthy, Hampshire, England, without legitimate surviving male issue.2 He was buried at Mitchelstown, County Cork, Ireland.3 His will was probated in February 1762.3
+James King, 4th Baron Kingston was born in 1693 at FranceG.2 He was the son of John King, 3rd Baron Kingston and Margaret O'Cahan.2 He married, firstly, Elizabeth Meade, daughter of Sir John Meade, 1st Bt. and Elizabeth Redman.2 He married, secondly, Isabella Ogle, daughter of Nathaniel Ogle and Elizabeth Newton, in July 1751 at Pangbourne, Berkshire, EnglandG.3 He died on 26 December 1761 at Martyr Worthy, Hampshire, EnglandG, without legitimate surviving male issue.2 He was buried at Mitchelstown, County Cork, IrelandG.3 His will was proven (by probate) in February 1762.3

 On his death, the Barony of Kingston became extinct.3